KChimev/Simple-Drawing-Board/README.md

 # Simple Drawing Board
- Simple Drawing Board created using JavaScript, HTML and CSS
+ Simple Drawing Board created using JavaScript, HTML and CSS.
+Very simple drawing board made for fun.
+No license required.
+Feel free to fork and use this code.